samruddhikhandale/kubernetes/README.md

 building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.

-If you want to build Kubernetes right away there are two options:
+If you want to build Kubernetes right away there are three options:

+##### Use a cloud development environment called GitHub Codespaces

+Click the Code button in GitHub, select the Codespaces tab, then click the Create codespace button.
+This creates a cloud development environment with a clone of kubernetes/kubernetes with go, Docker, and other tools preconfigured.
+> Note: Codespaces will automatically create a fork for you if you attempt to push commits to kubernetes/kubernetes

 ##### You have a working [Go environment].